yrzzz/PyTorchBNN/README.md

 5. Write a demo to show users how to use this library

 ## Group member
-Ruizhi Yuan, Tianbei Zhang, Jingwen Deng
+Ruizhi Yuan, Tianbei (Tiya) Zhang, Jingwen Deng